Faishal24/Frontend-Skill-Test-1/README.md

 Develop a simple To-Do List app.

-## 2. Instructions
+## 2. Workflow

+1. Set a deadline and let us know.
+This deadline will depend on your schedule.
-1. Clone this repository and set up the environment.
+2. Clone this repository and set up the environment.
-2. Change the remote repository to your public repository (do not delete the commit history).
+3. Change the remote repository to your public repository (do not delete the commit history).
-3. Implement the required features according to the specifications below.
+4. Implement the required features according to the specifications below.
-4. Push your changes to your public repository.
+5. Push your changes to your public repository.

 ## 3. Requirements